Freelancer (video game): Development

 In 1997, Chris Roberts began work on a vision he had since he first conceived Wing Commander.
 He wanted to realize a virtual galaxy, whose systems execute their own programs regardless of the players' presence; cities would be bustling with transports and each world's weather changes on its own time.
 Commodity prices in each star system would fluctuate, according to the activities of the computer controlled traders, who import and export goods.
 Roberts envisioned thousands of players simultaneously interacting with and influencing this world through a unique and intuitive user interface never seen before in other games.
 Each player could pursue a quest set up for their character, and join other players to attempt other missions together without needing to exit the game and start a new mode of play.
 Artificial intelligence would fly the players' spacecraft, letting them concentrate on combat or other tasks.
 Roberts intended the cutscenes and gameplay visuals to be of equal quality so players would be unable to distinguish between the two.
 By the end of 1997, it was officially announced that Freelancer was in the early stages of a two-and-a-half-year development schedule.

 Two years later, the project was displayed at GameStock, an annual showcase to the mass media of Microsoft's games.
 The media covered the event, focusing on the features promised for this game.
 There were concerns about the state of the graphics and uncertainties over the promise of a dynamic economy, but gaming site GameSpot gave Roberts and his company, Digital Anvil, the benefit of their doubts.
 Initially in 1999, Roberts announced the game would be available on the market by fall 2000.
 However, the project suffered delays and by Electronic Entertainment Expo (E3) 2000, Roberts said the earliest release for the game was at the end of 2001.

 In June 2000, Microsoft started talks to buy Digital Anvil.
 Roberts admitted that his team required large sums of money, which only a huge company could provide, to continue developing Freelancer with its "wildly ambitious" features and unpredictable schedule; the project had overshot its original development projection of three years by 18 months.
-Roberts trusted that Microsoft would not compromise his vision for Freelancer, and was convinced the software giant would not attempt the takeover if it did not believe Freelancer could sell at least 500,000 copies when released.
+Roberts hoped that Microsoft would not compromise his vision for Freelancer, and was convinced the software giant would not attempt the takeover if it did not believe Freelancer could sell at least 500,000 copies when released.
 Roberts left the company on completion of the deal, but assumed a creative consultant role on Freelancer until its release.
 Microsoft instructed Digital Anvil to scale down the ambitions of the project and focus on finishing the game based on what was possible and the team's strengths.
 Features such as the automated flight control, conversations that had different choices of responses, and sub-quests were abandoned.
 Despite the reductions, several reviewers believed the resultant product was still true to Roberts' vision.